Skip to main content

 Fundamentals

-When your spouse joins a wellness program, a cascade of questions about privacy and the security of your own naturally arises.
+When your spouse joins a wellness program, a cascade of questions about privacy and the security of your own genetic information naturally arises.
 The concern is valid; it stems from a deep-seated need to protect the very blueprint of your being.

 Your genetic information is more than just data; it is a fundamental component of your health, your predispositions, and your future well-being.
 Understanding how this intimate information is shielded is the first step toward navigating the modern wellness landscape with confidence.
 The primary safeguard in the United States is a federal law designed with a clear purpose ∞ to protect you from discrimination based on your genetic makeup.